-- the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+• the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and b.
+Classification of financial assets (Continued)

+• the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.